 Let's Get Started

-To add a Link List feature, simply select the in the top right hand corner of your screen on your App tab.
+To add a Link List feature, simply select the in the top right hand corner of your screen on your App > Features + Content tab.
 From there select the ‘Link List’ option.
 Once you have added a Link List feature to your App tab, hover over this feature and select the details option.
 You can add additional links to your Link List feature by selecting the button in the top right hand corner of your screen.

 Enter a name for the URL you are adding and then copy and paste the url into the address text box.
 Then click Once your link has been added, you have the option of uploading an icon image to display in-app.